Investment Corporation of Dubai

-The Investment Corporation of Dubai (Arabic: مؤسسة دبي للاستثمارات الحكومية, ICD) is the principle investment arm of the Government of Dubai in the United Arab Emirates.
-It was established on 3 May 2006 by a decree of the Ruler of Dubai to manage and consolidate the government's portfolio of commercial companies and investments.
+The Investment Corporation of Dubai (Arabic: مؤسسة دبي للاستثمارات الحكومية, ICD) is the principal investment arm of the Government of Dubai in the United Arab Emirates.
+Established on 3 May 2006 by a decree of the Ruler of Dubai, it was created to consolidate and manage the government's portfolio of commercial companies and investments.
 At its inception, ICD was capitalized through the transfer of assets from the Department of Finance's Investment Division.
 Its portfolio includes holdings in sectors such as banking, transportation, oil and gas, real estate, and hospitality, both within the United Arab Emirates and internationally.
-As of 2024, ICD reported total assets of AED 1.47 trillion and revenues of AED 349.6 billion.
-By March 2024, it held commercial investments in 85 countries across six continents.
+As of 2025, ICD reported total assets of AED 1.68 trillion and revenues of AED 359 billion, with global presence in 83 countries across 6 continents.

 History

 Formation and early years (2006–2007)

 ICD was founded on May 3, 2006, by a decree (Law No. 11 of 2006) issued by Sheikh Mohammed bin Rashid Al Maktoum, the Ruler of Dubai.
 The establishment of ICD was part of a strategy to centralize the management of Dubai's wealth and commercial enterprises under one entity.

 In 2007, shortly after its inception, the Government of Dubai transferred ownership of numerous major state-owned companies to ICD, forming the core of its portfolio.
-These transfers included majority stakes in Emirates Bank International and National Bank of Dubai (which were later merged to form Emirates NBD), the flagship Emirates Airline along with its aviation services arm dnata, the energy company Emirates National Oil Company (ENOC), the aluminum producer Dubai Aluminium (Dubal), and the Dubai World Trade Centre, among others.
+These transfers included majority stakes in Emirates Bank International and National Bank of Dubai (which were later merged to form Emirates NBD), the flagship airline Emirates along with its aviation services arm dnata, the energy company Emirates National Oil Company (ENOC), the aluminum producer Dubai Aluminium (Dubal), and the Dubai World Trade Centre, among others.
 Minority stakes in other firms such as Emaar Properties, Dubai Islamic Bank, Commercial Bank of Dubai, Dubai Ice Plant & Cold Stores Company, and Dubai Development Company were also placed under ICD's umbrella around this time.
 ICD also acquired Borse Dubai in 2007.